 What’s new with Convert2RHEL

 Official Red Hat utility - Convert2RHEL is officially supported as a self-service utility for conversions of CentOS Linux 7 and 8 to RHEL.
-Support for Oracle Linux will be coming soon, pending resolution of BZ#1944815.
+Support for converting to RHEL from Oracle Linux 7 and 8 is also available as of June 2021.
 More details are provided in the Red Hat Customer support policy.

 Conversion guidance - We have released official documentation for users who are converting from an RPM-based Linux distribution to Red Hat Enterprise Linux 8, and there is a public-facing Red Hat Enterprise Linux migration process landing page to help guide your journey.
 Existing RHEL customers can check out the Migration Center in the Red Hat Customer Portal for additional resources as well as a new Convert2RHEL FAQ.
 We recommend that those with complex migration projects or those wanting to accelerate their migration engage Red Hat Consulting services experts to help them convert key applications and workloads.